afeldscher/CS575Final/README.md

 Our Azure app is deployed at: https://575blockchain.azurewebsites.net/

 ## Remarks
 Overall this was a very exciting project.
-We got to explore several new technologies that we otherwise may have never explored:
+We got to explore several new technologies that we otherwise may have never come across:
 * Kotlin - Despite our past experience with Java and Spring Framework, neither of us had ever used Kotlin.
 We decided to jump in head first and found it to be easy to learn and fun to use.
 * ReactJS - Having never used a framework like react before we initially had some issues getting it setup and working with the Kotlin server.
 After reading some tutorials we got everything working and found it made developing the front-end much easier.
 * Github Actions - In the past we have used build systems such as Team City, which gave us a little more context here.
 Unlike many web based build servers, Github Actions uses entirely yaml based configuration.
 Not having a gui to fall back on took some getting used to, but overall it worked reliably and got the job done.